Site icon Gutternaut

 Guardians of the Galaxy

-The Guardians of the Galaxy might be in the spotlight thanks to the MCU but what about when they strike out on their own?
+The Guardians of the Galaxy are MCU spotlights, but what about when they strike out on their own?
 For that matter does anyone who is not Rocket Raccoon or Groot get attention?

 Spider-Man

-Spider-Man is Marvel’s biggest cash cow and with so many stories surrounding him it’s easy to forget some truly great moments.
+Spider-Man is Marvel’s biggest cash cow.
+With so many stories surrounding him, it’s easy to forget some truly great moments.

 Spider-Family